-- a) a micro-enterprise as defined in European Recommendation 2003/361/EC of 6 May 2003 (broadly, an enterprise with fewer than 10 staff and a turnover or balance sheet value not exceeding €2 million); - b) a charity with an annual income less than £1 million; - c) a club, association or society with an annual income less than £1 million; - d) a trustee of a trust with a net asset value less than £1 million; or - e) a personal representative or the residuary beneficiaries of an estate where a person with a complaint died before referring it to the ombudsman scheme.] - 2.2 If a complainant who has referred a complaint to the ombudsman service dies or is otherwise unable to act, the complaint can be continued by:15 - a) anyone authorised by law (for example: - the executor of a complainant who has died; or - someone with a lasting power of attorney from a complainant who is incapable); or - b) the residuary beneficiaries of the estate of a complainant who has died.16 - 2.3 A complainant must not have been, at the time of the act/omission to which the complaint relates: - a) a public body (or acting for a public body) in relation to the services complained about; or - b) an authorised person who procured the services complained about on behalf of someone else.^{17 18} - 2.4 For example, where the complaint is about a barrister who was instructed by a solicitor on behalf of a consumer, the consumer is covered but the solicitor is not. - 2.5 A complainant can authorise someone else in writing (including an authorised person) to act for the complainant in pursuing a complaint, but the ombudsman service remains free to contact the complainant direct where it considers that appropriate.19
+- 2.1 A complainant must be an individual; [or:12 13 {subject to the Lord Chancellor's approval} - a) a micro-enterprise as defined in European Recommendation 2003/361/EC of 6 May 2003 (broadly, an enterprise with fewer than 10 staff and a turnover or balance sheet value not exceeding €2 million); - b) a charity with an annual income less than £1 million; - c) a club, association or society with an annual income less than £1 million; - d) a trustee of a trust with a net asset value less than £1 million; or - e) a personal representative or the residuary beneficiaries of an estate where a person with a complaint died before referring it to the Legal Ombudsman. - 2.2 If a complainant who has referred a complaint to the Legal

+Ombudsman dies or is otherwise unable to act, the complaint can be continued by:14 - a) anyone authorised by law (for example: - the executor of a complainant who has died; or - someone with a lasting power of attorney from a complainant who is incapable); or - b) the residuary beneficiaries of the estate of a complainant who has died.15 - 2.3 A complainant must not have been, at the time of the act/omission to which the complaint relates: - a) a public body (or acting for a public body) in relation to the services complained about; or - b) an authorised person who procured the services complained about on behalf of someone else.16 17

+- 2.4 For example, where the complaint is about a barrister who was instructed by a solicitor on behalf of a consumer, the consumer can complain to the ombudsman but the solicitor cannot. - 2.5 A complainant can authorise someone else in writing (including an authorised person) to act for the complainant in pursuing a complaint, but the Legal Ombudsman remains free to contact the complainant direct where it considers that appropriate.18